Statistical Tests for Replacing Human Decision Makers with Algorithms: Synthetic Data Analysis

-After the synthetic data is generated, we divide the 600,000 observation data set into a training subset that consists of 240,000 observations, a validation subset consisting of 180,000 observations, and a test subset consisting of another 180,000 observations.
-We then estimate a random forest model using only the training subset of the data and only the first two features $x_{1i}$ and $x_{2i}$, and use the baseline Bayesian test method in equation \eqref{bayesian basic numerical} to combine doctors with the machine algorithm.
+We divide the 600,000 simulated observations into a training subset consisting of 240,000 observations, a validation subset consisting of 180,000 observations and a test subset consisting of the remaining 180,000 observations.
+We estimate a random forest model using only the training subset and the first two features $x_{i,j,1}$ and $x_{i,j,2}$, and use the baseline Bayesian test in equation \eqref{bayesian basic numerical} to combine doctors with the machine algorithm.
 The red point in Figure \ref{fg:example_bayesian_good_combination} represents the combination of doctors and the machine algorithm.
 It lies above the ROC curve of the random forest model, and also strictly dominates the blue point of the aggregate FPR/TPR pair of all doctors.
-In summary, the synthetic data analysis represented by Figure \ref{fg:example_bayesian_good_combination} illustrates the recent works on the scientific principle of complementarity in human algorithm collaborations.
+In summary, the synthetic data analysis represented by Figure \ref{fg:example_bayesian_good_combination} illustrates the scientific principle of complementarity in human algorithm collaborations.
 See for example \cite{bansal2021does}.\footnote{ We are grateful to an anonymous referee for pointing us to the science literature on human-algorithm collaboration complementary.}